GeertjanWielenga/SolidKnockout/README.md

-# Solid Knockout is a template providing best principles for Knockout applications.
+# Solid Knockout

+A template providing best principles for Knockout applications.